Kaitohutohu Whiwhi Kaimahi

 - good writing skills for updating CVs and completing reports about candidates.

-- usually work regular office hours, but they may also work evenings and weekends to meet deadlines
+- usually work regular office hours, but may also work evenings and weekends to meet deadlines

 - work in offices